seborama/govcr/README.md

 ## Glossary of Terms

 **VCR**: Video Cassette Recorder.
-In this context, a VCR refers to the overall engine and data that this project provides.
+In this context, a VCR refers to the engine and data that this project provides.
 A VCR is both an HTTP recorder and player.
 When you use a VCR, HTTP requests are replayed from previous recordings (**tracks** saved in **cassette** files on the filesystem).
-When no previous recording exists for the request, it is performed live on the HTTP server the request is intended to, after what it is saved to a **track** on the **cassette**.
+When no previous recording exists for the request, it is performed live on the HTTP server, after what it is saved to a **track** on the **cassette**.

 **cassette**: a sequential collection of **tracks**.
-This is in effect a JSON file saved under directory `./temp-fixtures` (default).
-The **cassette** is given a name when creating the **VCR** which becomes the filename (with an extension of `.cassette`).
+This is in effect a JSON file.

 **Long Play cassette**: a cassette compressed in gzip format.
 Such cassettes have a name that ends with '`.gz`'.

 **tracks**: a record of an HTTP request.
 It contains the request data, the response data, if available, or the error that occurred.

-**PCB**: Printed Circuit Board.
-This is an analogy that refers to the ability to supply customisations to some aspects of the behaviour of the **VCR** (for instance, disable recordings or ignore certain HTTP headers in the request when looking for a previously recorded **track**).
+**ControlPanel**: the creation of a VCR instantiates a ControlPanel for interacting with the VCR and conceal its internals.

 ## Documentation